exasol/pyexasol/docs/HTTP_TRANSPORT.md

 PyEXASOL offloads HTTP communication and decompression to separate thread using [threading](https://docs.python.org/3/library/threading.html) module.
 Main thread deals with a simple [pipe](https://docs.python.org/3/library/os.html#os.pipe) opened in binary mode.

 You may specify a custom `callback` function to read or write from raw pipe and to apply complex logic.
-Use `callback_params` to pass additional parameters to `callback` function (e.g. options for pandas).
+Use `callback_params` to pass additional parameters to `callback` function (e.g. options for pandas or polars).

 You may also specify `import_params` or `export_params` to alter `IMPORT` or `EXPORT` query and modify CSV data stream.